What are your office hours?

 There are a number of reasons why, but two are what you need to know: Some accommodation requests need to be researched and vetted by other departments on campus, and we handle other cases besides yours; we may have a backlog of pending requests.

 How are accommodations determined?

-We follow the Americans with Disability Act (ADA) and Section 504 to help us make our determinations.
+We follow the Americans with Disabilities Act (ADA) and Section 504 to help us make our determinations.
 We look for how a particular disability impacts or impairs your ability to learn.

 What types of services do you provide?

-We provide "reasonable accommodations" as mandated by the Americans with Disability Act (ADA) and Section 504.
+We provide "reasonable accommodations" as mandated by the Americans with Disabilities Act (ADA) and Section 504.
 We do not, however, provide personal assistance.

 What services do you not provide?

 - Psychological testing to determine learning disabilities